 This subtitle may be cited as the “Greater Washington Hispanic Chamber of Commerce Grantmaking Authority Amendment Act of 2026”.

 Sec.
 2132.
 Section 2032 of the Deputy Mayor for Planning and Economic Development Limited Grant-Making Authority Act of 2012, effective September 20, 2012 (D.C.
 Law 19-168; D.C.
-Official Code § 1-328.04), is amended by adding a new subsection (qq) to read as follows:
+Official Code § 1-328.04), is amended by adding a new subsection (rr) to read as follows:

-“(qq) Notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
+“(rr) Notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
 Official Code § 1-328.11 et seq.), the Deputy Mayor may issue grants to the Greater Washington Hispanic Chamber of Commerce for the purpose of supporting business development efforts and providing technical assistance and support.”.

 SUBTITLE O. VITALITY FUND